laura-olivia-felder/QMGsurvey/README.md

 ### Documentation

-For further documentation, see https://github.com/laurinjfelder/QMGsurvey/wiki.
+For further documentation, see [the wiki](https://github.com/laurinjfelder/QMGsurvey/wiki).

 ## Contact